sallyom/microshift-observability/manifests/openshift-observability-hub/README.md

 #### Configure Authentication for Thanos Receive

-Run the following from `edge MicroShift cluster otelcol namespace`, where OpenTelemetryCollector is running & collecting data
+Run the following from `edge/MicroShift cluster and the otelcol namespace`, where OpenTelemetryCollector is running & collecting data

 ```bash
 # scp'd files are at ~/redhat/.